-- The scope of work for the project must be approved by the Commission and revisions made if necessary. - The NEPA documentation must be approved by the NPS (development projects only). - The baseline documentation for the Preservation Agreement must be conducted and submitted to MDF (development projects only). - The Preservation Agreement must be signed and notarized (development\projects only). - The Grant Agreement with MDF must be signed. - A Request for Proposals (RFP) for grant funded work will be generated by the Grantee based on the approved scope of work and then be reviewed by the Commission. - The Procurement Documentation form will be completed and submitted to MDF before contracts are signed with consultants, tradespeople, contractors, etc.
+- The scope of work for the project must be approved by the Commission and revisions made if necessary. - The Grant Agreement with MDF must be signed. - The NEPA and Section 106 documentation must be approved by the NPS.

+- The baseline documentation for the Preservation Agreement must be conducted and submitted to MDF. - A Request for Proposals (RFP) for grant funded work will be generated by the Grantee based on the approved scope of work and then be reviewed by the Commission. - The Procurement Documentation form will be completed and submitted to MDF before contracts are signed with consultants, tradespeople, contractors, etc.

-NO PROJECT EXPENSES MAY BE INCURRED PRIOR TO NOTIFICATION FROM MDF TO THE APPLICANT THAT THE LAST STEP ABOVE HAS BEEN SATISFACTORILY COMPLETED.
+NO PROJECT EXPENSES MAY BE INCURRED PRIOR TO THE NOTIFICATION FROM MDF TO THE APPLICANT THAT THE LAST STEP ABOVE HAS BEEN SATISFACTORILY COMPLETED.